curipha/gas-web-checker/README.md

 It sometimes interacts badly for dynamic pages (e.g. loading an advertisement tag, filling an actual server name into comment tag).

 Instead of full content comparison, it can only check `Last-Modified` header value if the cell on "HEAD" column is `X`, or not blank.

+If the cells on **"Start Content"** and/or **"End content"** is set, this tool compares content from/to these strings.
+It is useful for the dynamic pages which does not send `Last-Modified` header.

 Cells on **"Status"**, **"Last modified"**, **"Response"**, **"Last checked"** and **"Hash"** columns are automatically filled by the utility.
 Once you run this utility, all cells on these columns will be filled.